Anshul22Verma/TP_projects/README.md

 # TP_projects
-These are just some application based projects which are implemeted just for fun.
+These are just some application based projects which are implemented just for fun.